-In his last military position, RADM Hank Ort functioned as Chief of Staff of NATO's Maritime Command Northwood.
-At a time of profound changes in NATO's Command Structure he provided continuity and drive for nearly four years, to complete the change to one maritime headquarter at the helm of the Alliance Maritime Enterprise.
+In his last military position, Admiral Ort functioned as Chief of Staff of NATO's Maritime Command Northwood.
+At a time of profound changes in NATO's Command Structure he provided the continuity and drive critical to the successful transition to one maritime headquarters at the helm of the Alliance Maritime Enterprise.

-Hank Ort is a graduate of the Royal Netherlands Naval College, completing a final Control Engineering module at Delft University of Technology (1980).
+Hank Ort is a graduate of the Royal Netherlands Naval College, completing a final Control Engineering Module at Delft University of Technology (1980).
 He is a graduate of the RN Submarine Command Course in 1989 (SMCC 3/89) and the Defence Staff Course of 1992, followed by a postgraduate course Business Administration at Leiden University.
-He is married to Karin and they have one daughter.
-Apart from activities with his family, his favourite pastimes are jogging, reading, and enjoying classical music.

 Admiral Ort combines vast maritime experience gained in successive operational and administrative posts, with a genuine affinity for science and technology, and regularly participates as reviewer in the Netherlands Ministry of the Interior's Gateway Reviews.